Make your Pcap files GDPR and NISTIR 8053 compliant today!

 Historically the Pcap sharing problem has been addressed by having NDAs between the parties involved.

 Without the NDA the most popular approach is to dump the decoded frames into text format, obfuscate the sensitive data there, then share the results.
 Yet another approach is to zero out the packet data above TCP/UDP/SCTP.
-In both cases the resulted loss of information often makes network troubleshooting impossible.
+In both cases the resulting loss of information often makes network troubleshooting impossible.

 GDPR and NISTIR 8053 make sharing of Pcap files even more problematic.
-PII can no longer be sent outside EU even within the same entity.
+PII can no longer be sent outside the EU even within the same entity.

 SafePcap was built from the ground up to address this problem.